+In stark contrast to the Cheapest Games series, this Rare & Valuable series will round up the rarest and most valuable games for a given console or handheld so you’ll know what to look for whether you are buying or selling.
 Below you will see two prices beside each title.
-The first is the average daily selling price, which is typically the going rate for the game by itself.
-The second price is the highest price in the past three months which is usually the price for the new/sealed game.
+The first is the average daily selling price, which is typically the going rate for a game in non-ideal condition.
+The second price is the highest price in the past three months for a complete, non-sealed game (sealed prices are also listed separately if recent example exists).
 The list is ordered by the balance of the two prices.
 Note that some of these games are not rare in the sense that there are not many available, but rare relative to demand, which makes the games expensive.

 Limited Edition Collectibles

-Elemental Gearbolt: Assassin’s Case: $1,400 – $1750
+Elemental Gearbolt: Assassin’s Case: $1,700 – $3,300

-This treasure chest of sorts was given away as a tournament prize at the 1998 E3 convention in addition to a few people who worked on Elemental Gearbolt at Working Designs.
+This treasure chest of sorts was given away as a tournament prize at the 1998 E3 convention in addition to a few people who worked on Elemental Gearbolt (the standard edition mentioned below on the “Additional Games of Value”) at Working Designs.
 When all was said and done, only 40 of these sets were produced and given out.

 Treasured Standard USA Releases